kenmcgarry/ComplexNetworks/R/README.md

 The following files:

-`complex_networks_main.R` is the starting point.
-It loads in R libraries and calls in the other R files, loading in functions and data files.
+`complex_networks_main.R` is the starting point, it calls in the other R files, loading in functions and data files.

-`complex_networks_functions.R` contains the workhorse functions.
+`complex_networks_functions.R` contains the workhorse functions and loads in R libraries.

 `complex_networks_plots.R` produces plots that appear in the paper.